 Below the jagged peaks of Patagonia, we’ll serve a variety of organizations in El Calafate.
 Our projects are simple, but important: working at a bilingual grade school and volunteering at a local wildlife reserve.
-Watching the sun hit the snowcapped peaks, we’ll explore the area as we serve.
+Watching the sun hit snow-capped peaks, we’ll explore the area as we serve.

-We will then spend time in the small frontier town of El Chaltén.
-We will see the northern end of Los Glaciares National Park on day hikes in the surrounding Fitz Roy Range and serve with the Argentine National Parks administration.
+We’ll then spend time in the small frontier town of El Chaltén.
+We’ll see the northern end of Los Glaciares National Park on day hikes in the surrounding Fitz Roy Range and serve with the Argentine National Parks administration.

-We’ll hike in Nahuel Huapi, Argentina’s oldest National Park.
-With stunning views of the Seven Lakes Region set in the forground of the Andes, we’ll engage with the culture of the small city of Bariloche, situated on the shore of Lake Nahuel Huapi.
+We’ll hike in Nahuel Huapi, Argentina’s oldest national park.
+With stunning views of the Seven Lakes Region set in the foreground of the Andes, we’ll engage with the culture of the small city of Bariloche, situated on the shore of Lake Nahuel Huapi.
 Nestled in the foothills of the Andes, Bariloche offers a unique rural and cultural experience.

 Every step of the way our group will become closer.
-Stories and laughter, friendship and fun will fill our days in Patagonia.
-With Overland leaders guiding and supporting us, we will make Field Studies Patagonia as much about the group and our time together as it is about exploring Patagonia.
+Stories and laughter, friendship and fun will fill our days.
+With a pair of caring, capable Overland leaders guiding and supporting us, we’ll make Field Studies Patagonia as much about the group and our time together as it is about exploring Patagonia.

-Day 1: Trip Start and Explore Buenos Aires
+Day 1: Trip Start & Explore Buenos Aires

-After meeting at the airport in Buenos Aires, we’ll head to our downtown accommodations to settle in before heading out to explore the city.
+After meeting at the airport in Buenos Aires, we’ll head downtown to explore the city.
 We’ll spend our first afternoon touring the Plaza de Mayo—the hub of political life in Argentina–and the President’s Palace, La Casa Rosada.

-Days 2 & 3: Spanish Lessons and Service in Buenos Aires
+Days 2 & 3: Spanish Lessons & Service in Buenos Aires

 In the bustling capital city of Buenos Aires, we’ll practice our Spanish with two half-days of native-speaker instruction.
 Our classes will focus on the foundations of the language as well as key phrases and words to know for our three weeks in South America.
 Our teachers will incorporate information about Patagonia and the places we plan to visit into our lessons.
 In the afternoons, we’ll get a glimpse of Argentine culture as we tour parts of the city and volunteer at a local school.

-Days 4-7: Exploration and Service in El Calafate
+Days 4 & 5: Exploration & Service in El Calafate

-We’ll head south on a domestic flight from Buenos Aires to El Calafate.
-This city will serve as a homebase for our group during our time in Patagonia.
-For three days, we will work at a bilingual grade school and at a local wildlife reserve.
-At the grade school, we will teach English to Argentine students and improve our Spanish.
-At the reserve on the shores of Lago Argentino, we will assist with trail maintenance, signage improvements, species cataloging and general maintenance.
-We’ll ice skate on Lago Argentino and check out the Glaciarium, a renowned museum dedicated to the glaciers, history and geography of Patagonia.
+We’ll fly south to El Calafate.
+This city will serve as a home base for our group during our time in Patagonia.
+For two days, we’ll work at a bilingual grade school and at a local wildlife reserve.
+At the grade school, we’ll teach English to Argentine students and improve our Spanish.
+At the reserve on the shores of Lago Argentino, we’ll assist with trail maintenance, signage improvements, species cataloging and general maintenance.
+We’ll also check out the Glaciarium, a renowned museum dedicated to the glaciers, history and geography of Patagonia.

 Located within Los Glaciares National Park, El Chaltén is known as the hiking capital of Argentina.
 The town offers access to the breathtaking Fitz Roy range.
-Throughout Los Glaciares National Park, we will hike along potentially snowy trails to glacial lakes like Laguna Torre and Laguna Capri—both offering stunning views of Cerro Torre and Cerro Fitz Roy.
-We’ll learn about the geology and history of the area from National Park Rangers and work alongside them both on the trails and inside their headquarters in El Chaltén.
+Throughout Los Glaciares National Park, we’ll hike along potentially snowy trails to glacial lakes like Laguna Torre and Laguna Capri—both offering stunning views of Cerro Torre and Cerro Fitz Roy.
+We’ll learn about the geology and history of the area from national park rangers and work alongside them both on the trails and inside their headquarters in El Chaltén.
 Through our cooperative relationship with the National Park Service, we’ll gain a greater understanding of the history of Los Glaciares National Park and discuss conservation and development throughout Patagonia.
 We’ll return to our warm accommodations in town at the end of each day.
-At the end of our time in El Chaltén, we’ll head back to El Calafate for one more adventure before flying north to Bariloche.
+At the end of our time in El Chaltén, we’ll head back to El Calafate for one more afternoon of volunteering.

-Days 15-18: Nahuel Huapi National Park Exploration and Hiking
+Days 14-18: Nahuel Huapi National Park Exploration & Hiking

-Days 19-20: Flight to Buenos Aires and Trip End
+Days 19 & 20: Flight to Buenos Aires & Trip End

 We’ll say goodbye to Patagonia and head north on a domestic flight to Buenos Aires.
 Our final dinner together will take place in the city, as we look back on our three weeks of exploration in Patagonia.